 It is frequently the case that writers try to drive others into an admission of their statements by representing that they will appear very ignorant and stupid to deny them.
-But Mr. L., not being a tyro, doubtless understands that nearly every statement in this criticism is false in itself considered, and every one of them wholly so, as applied to the case in hand. p.
-154, Para.
-2, [DESTINY].
+But Mr. L. not being a tyro. doubtless understands that nearly every statement in this criticism is false in itself considered, and every one of them wholly so, as applied to the case in hand.
 Ana, in composition with baino, does not have the force of "again."
-In neither Liddell and Scott, Robinson, Greenfield, nor Parkhurst, is there any such definition as "ascended again" given to anabaino.
+In neither Liddell and Scott, Robinson, Greenfield, nor Parkhurst, is there any such definition as "ascend again" given to ana baino.
 Baino alone does not mean "to ascend."
 No such definition is given to it in the standard authorities here named.
-It means simply "to go," without any reference to the direction; other words, either in composition with it, or in the context, signifying whether this motion is up or down, forward or backward, over or under, etc. In no one of the eighty-one instances of the use of the word in the New Testament, is it translated "ascend again."
-And finally, those texts which Mr. L. quotes as containing the word "again," as Matt.
-3:16, which he quotes, "Christ "went up again, or returned," and Matt.
-5:1, which he quotes, "He went up again into a mountain," the word "again" is not expressed in the English nor implied in the Greek.
-In only one instance is the word "again" used with anabaino; that is Gal.
-2:1, where Paul says, "I went up again to Jerusalem;" but here the word "again" is from another word (palin), explicitly inserted in the text, and anabaino is translated simply "went up." p.
-154, Para.
-3, [DESTINY].
+It means simply to go," without any reference to the direction; other words, either in composition with it or in the context, signifying whether this motion is up or down, forward or backward, over or under, etc. In no one of the eighty-one instances of the use of the word in the New Testament, is it translated "ascend again."
+And finally, in those texts which Mr. L. quotes as containing the word "again," as Matthew 3:16, which he quotes, "Christ went up again, or returned," and Matthew 5:1, which he quotes.
+He went up again into a mountain, the word "again" is not expressed in the English nor implied in the Greek.
+In only one instance is the word "again" used with anabaino that is Galatians 2:1, where Paul says, I went up again to Jerusalem; but here the word again is from another word (palin), explicitly inserted in the text, and anabaino is translated simply went up.
+As baino simply means to go, as noticed above, it is the prefix ana, which means up, which gives the word the meaning, to go up, or to ascend.
+The idea of again is not in the word.
+It takes the whole word with its prefix to convey the idea to ascend.

 Rarely do we meet with an instance of more reckless desperation in the line of criticism.
-And what is the object of it? -- It is to have us understand that when Christ says, "I am not yet ascended to my Father," he means to say, I am not yet ascended again to my Father.
-And from this he would have us further draw the lucid inference that Christ had ascended once, that is, in his disembodied spirit, between his death and resurrection, and now tells Mary not to touch him, because he has not ascended again! p.
-155, Para.
-1, [DESTINY].
+And what is the object of it is to have us understand that when Christ says, am not yet ascended to my Father, he means to say, I am not yet ascended again to my Father.
+And from this he would have us further draw the lucid inference that Christ had ascended once, that is, in his disembodied spirit, between his death and resurrection, and now tells Mary not to touch him, because he has not ascended again!
 It would be difficult to conceive of a more unnecessary and far-fetched inference.
-And that men will seriously contend for such a view, shows the orbless obstinacy with which they will cling to preconceived notions, though they have only the most groundless trifles to sustain them, rather than surrender them for more consistent views.
-Nothing can be more evident than that Christ, when he said, "I am not yet ascended to my Father," affirmed in the most direct manner that since his advent into this world, he had not, up to that time, ascended to his Father. p.
-155, Para.
-2, [DESTINY].
+And that men will seriously contend for such a view, shows the dumb obstinacy with which they will cling to preconceived and petted ideas.
+Nothing can be more evident than that Christ, when he said, 1 am not yet ascended to my Father, affirmed in the most direct manner that since his advent into this world, he had not, up to that time, ascended to his Father.